What to Wear?

 Smartwool Ski Socks- wintersport ski socks for winter

 If these brands are out of your price range, check out secondhand shops, swaps, FB Marketplace or resale sites online such as Ebay—they do not need to be brand new to keep your child warm!
-Just check the labels to make sure they’re 100% wool or synthetic.
-Also, let me know!
+Just check the labels to make sure baselayers are 100% wool or synthetic.
+Also, let me know if you need anything!
 I have begun collecting outdoor gear to share.
 Almost every company here will have a clearance sale of last year's colors.
 Hunt for a deal!
-If my link doesn't work it is because they have new colors or names.
-Just type the item into a search bar and you will find this year's colors.
+If my link doesn't work it is because they have a new season of colors- just search the product name.

 One full “forest school” outfit is plenty—we don’t mind if they come to school wearing the same thing every day!
 Do not feel the need to buy multiples of these items unless you want to.
 Just know that laundry will be a part of your day!